Newpoki/poc-demo-ut/README.md

 ## **Which tests should I write in my app and why ?**

-In a React application, we're writting components, hooks, utils functions that are meant to be reused across the whole app.
-So it's important to be sure that they are working well by themself and that's where `unit tests` comes.
+In a React application, we're trying to apply DRY and so, writting components, hooks, utils functions that are meant to be reused across the whole app.
+So it's important to be sure that they are working well by themselves and that's where `unit tests` comes.
 BUT, we can't only check them independently, we must be sure that they still work once putted together, and that's why we end up writting `integration tests` and `e2e tests`.

 ![unit-tests-vs-integration-tests](./public/meme-unit-vs-inte.png)